reactjs/react.dev/content/docs/addons-animation.md

 componentWillLeave(callback)
 ```

-This is called when the child has been removed from the `ReactTransitionGroup`.
-Though the child has been removed, `ReactTransitionGroup` will keep it in the DOM until `callback` is called.
+This is called when the child has been removed from the `TransitionGroup`.
+Though the child has been removed, `TransitionGroup` will keep it in the DOM until `callback` is called.

 * * *